 To reach library resources through VPN, Click link below

-On Friday, 13 December 2019, SAHSOL hosted a reference for one of its longest-serving adjunct faculty members, Justice (R) Fazal Karim.
-Justice (R) Fazal Karim has a distinguished legal career, beginning as a civil judge in the 1960s and rising to the rank of a judge of the Supreme Court of Pakistan.
-He has been associated with SAHSOL since its inception as a department in the School of Humanities and Social Sciences.
+Justice (R) Fazal Karim has been associated with SAHSOL since its inception as a department in the School of Humanities and Social Sciences.
 In this role, he has mentored countless batches of LUMS graduates, and dedicated the first edition of his book, “The Law of Criminal Procedure,” to the first graduating class of SAHSOL.
-SAHSOL is proud to have been associated with a distinguished academic and former Judge of the Supreme Court of Pakistan...for details
+SAHSOL is proud to have been associated with a distinguished academic and former Judge of the Supreme Court of Pakistan.
+The event was well attended by alumni, students, faculty, staff, and former and serving judges......For details

 LUMS Law Journal is a peer-reviewed journal of Shaikh Ahmad Hassan School of Law, Lahore University of Management Sciences.
 The primary aim of the Journal is to provide a forum for scholarly debates amongst law students, faculty, lawyers, judges, practitioners and experts on important legal issues, which may lead to policy reforms.It is intended to stimulate interest in all matters pertaining to law, with an emphasis on matters arising from the relationship of law to other disciplines.

 The Law and Politics Society is a student organization at LUMS that hopes to encourage legal and political discourse on national and international issues.
 It aspires to enable students to understand the application of legal principles, and overcome obstacles in actual legal practice by addressing real-life situations through quality debate.
 Therefore, the LPS aims to cultivate in students at LUMS and abroad an interest in the professional aspect of law and politics through debates, panel discussions, and moots.